 Updated Cookies Policy - you'll see this message only once.

 Embarrassing photos are a part of almost everyone’s past.
 Those of us who had long since grown up before the advent of social media would doubtless be relieved to know that most of these photos only exist in a long-since forgotten box in an attic somewhere.
-New data protection rules will mean the next generation of embarrassed adults could see their digital footprint suffer a similar fate, as the EU General Data Protection Regulation (GDPR) is introduced.
+New data protection rules will mean the next generation of embarrassed adults could see their digital footprint suffer a similar fate, as the GDPR is introduced.

 The new rules will mean more than just the much-reported ‘right to be forgotten’ though – the UK’s data protection supervisory authority, the Information Commissioner’s Office (ICO), has described GDPR and the associated reforms as being “the biggest change to data protection law for a generation.”1